UK Council for Psychotherapy

 Blog Addiction Counselling & Psychotherapy for Blog Addicts in Central London - blog addict, blog addiction, social networking addiction or addiction to social networking, social networks addiction and social network addiction

 Social media makes it easier for us to reach out, connect and maintain contact with others, stay in touch at a distance, join in, promote community, share humanity, be part of social groups, share news, information quickly (and even cave men and women posted things on each other's walls).
 Social media enables us to tell our story, get support, can put us in touch with what's happening in the world.
 Social media can cheer us up, be supportive and has the advantage of bringing people together into interest groups.
 Social media can offer access to ordinary people, philosophers, activists, influencers, who in their own words share their thoughts and feelings.
 We can seek others out, interact with others, give, and receive support from friends, be part of something, create or join our own "tribes".
 We may only interact, relate on the surface.
 We may have turned to blogs or social networking as a distraction or to get away from other problems.
 Social media fosters self-expression and important as engaging with social media is for us, we may have a sense of shallowness and need depth, meaningful and intimate relationships offline.
 We may be sacrificing all the benefits of close and physical connection, the spoken word for the written word.
 Focusing on the image we want to project to others, settling for superficial relationships or to prove we are worthy of love, we may have increased the number of online "friends", be "connected" - some of whom we've never met, letting our guard down and exchanging intimate information, yet avoiding intimacy being real with people closest to us.
 (And it may be important to remind ourself that what we see in social media is not necessary real and could be gossip, rumour.)
 Fear of missing out - FOMO can be a huge driving force for our social media obsession.
 Fear of switching off (FOSO) if we are not connected to social media, that we will miss daily events, or are not currently informed, may impact on us.
 And a lot of what we digest may even be fabricated, misleading (see also Impact Of AI, Artificial Intelligence).
 Leaving behind a digital legacy can be problematic for some.
 Counselling can explore what all this means for us.
 Social media can be a platform for outrage, create dramas and some are designed to pull us in with an addictive quality.
 We ay overlook the impact of biased algorithms, marketing-led information and advertising pop-ups, fake news, false news, propaganda, myths, unreliable information, misinformation - incorrect, inaccurate, false information or disinformation through innuendo, rumour and false narratives, claims.
-Fact-checking, processing the information, filtering it, may therefore be important.
-We may need to remind ourselves we only see peoples versions of themselves - the narrative they want to show on the outside and despite lack of reliable evidence, everyone has their own insecurities, uncertainties, anxieties, similar yet different to our own.
+Fact-checking, processing the information, filtering apparent truth from real truth - being discerning, may therefore be important.
+We may need to remind ourselves we only see people's versions of themselves - the narrative they want to show on the outside and despite lack of reliable evidence, everyone has their own insecurities, uncertainties, anxieties, similar yet different to our own.
 We may have a social media compulsion and find it difficult to take a pause, reflect, discern and discriminate unrealistic views of people's lives, monitor our emotions, establish personal contact through rounded, textured relationships including real, intimate, sexual ones, so these real life encounters don't undermine our online world and stop us fully living a rounded life.

 Addiction Counselling & Psychotherapy for Blog Addiction in London, Camden, Kings Cross